veeplay/docs/docs/video-guides/how-video-streaming-works.md

+---
+description: A visual guide to how modern video streaming works.
+image: /img/video-guides/how-video-streaming-works.gif
+---

 # How Video Streaming Works

 Just upload the MP4 to S3 and we're done, right?
 We wish it was that easy.